s0han24/tabular_rl_methods/README.md

 - For a detailed description of Simple Nim and the implementation of the opponent refer [this](nim_MC_on_policy.ipynb)

 #### Without Self Play
+- So this section is basically cheating for most games because we don't usually have an optimal policy
 - Monte Carlo with Exploring Starts and Epsilon Greedy Policy On Policy implemented for the game of Nim both first visit and every visit [here](nim_MC_on_policy.ipynb)
 - Sarsa implemented [here](nim_Sarsa.ipynb).
 - Performance is measured based on number of winning positions fumbled, i.e. number of states where the optimal strategy guarantees winning but the agent makes a move such that against an opponent playing optimally, the game is lost.